 Together with the best Dutch scientists, twenty-two leading organisations representing patients, academia, healthcare professionals, industry and government, have joined forces to establish the Dutch CardioVascular Alliance (DCVA).

 Mobilising 1 billion euros

 Our dream is not out of reach.
 Technological progress – medical big data, high resolution imaging, molecular diagnostics, biotechnology, high-throughput sequencing, domotics, sensoring, and more – is opening new avenues for developing and implementing early detection and personalising prevention and intervention.
 We will mobilise 1 billion euros over 10 years to get this done.

 Taking action in 5 priority areas:

 A strong foundation has been laid, but we also believe that so much more impact can be achieved by the Dutch cardiovascular community by designing consortia around health, social and economic impact.
-To realise our ambitions, the Dutch CardioVascular Alliance will invest in creating an excellent and sustainable environment for cardiovascular breakthroughs, working on 5 priorities.
+To realise our ambitions, the Dutch CardioVascular Alliance (DCVA) will invest in creating an excellent and sustainable environment for cardiovascular breakthroughs, working on 5 priorities.

-The DCVA organisation will consist of the Partner Assembly and the Foundation, including the Supervisory Board, Program Management Team and the chairs of the five Pillars.
+The DCVA organisation will consist of the Partner Assembly and the Foundation, including the Supervisory Board, Management Team and the chairs of the five Pillars.
 The DCVA governance model aims to facilitate cooperation between the DCVA consortia and the supporting activities in the pillars.
 The organisation around the five pillars is lean and will be built on existing structures.
 DCVA’s program organisation is simple, transparent and efficient, combining existing partner infrastructure to realise synergy with partner organisations.